CMU-313/fall-22-hw5-team-otters/README.md

   <img src="PITTEST_docs-core.png" alt="PITEST_Results" width=600 />
 </h3>

-160 classes from Docs-Core was tested, with a mutation coverage of 14%.
+160 classes from Docs-Core was tested.
+Tests covered 20% of all lines, and 14% of mutations were killed by failing tests.
+However, of the lines that are covered by tests, only 55% of mutations in those lines were killed by tests.
+This means that the tests that do exists is not good enough to detect mutations.

 However, this test took very long and will be too expensive to execute in continuous integration on Github actions.
 As a result, our team decided to test a specific class: `com.sismics.docs.core.model.jpa` in docs-core and implement that into the Github CI.

 <h3 align="center">
   <img src="jpa_testing_pittest.png" alt="JPA PITesting Results" width=600 />